heptarch/heptarch.github.io/projects.md

    splendid isolation of the ivory tower, where (if you're lucky) your results only matter to a handful of other experts.

-7. *Interaction.* Speaking of other experts, one of the
+7. *Interaction.* Speaking of other experts, one of the hardest things to replicate at a small scale is the effect of cross-disciplinary chatter and all-to-all interconnections between groups.

 8. *Collaboration.*